Crane flies (tipilidae),They

 roralis.
 Family Rhinophoridae.

-He has dark wings with clear veins.
+It has dark wings with clear veins.
 The females have white wing tips.

 Rhinophora lepida.
 Family